Cat5TV/unrealengine/color_grading.md

 7. Add another corrector node after that node.
 8. With that new node highlighted, open LUTs.
 9. In Film Looks, click the one that looks best.
+10. Add another correction node at the end of the series and add Film Grain effect.

 By Robbie Ferguson, [Category5 Technology TV](https://youtube.com/LinuxTechShow)